cee7zm/SWE_Tutorial/README.md

 ## Tutorial
 ### Set-Up
-To begin, you'll need to be sure to have all of these things installed on your machine:
+To begin, you'll need to be sure to have all of these things installed on your machine: Docker & Node.js
--Docker
--Node.js

 If you don't, follow these steps:

 A. Download Homebrew: https://sourabhbajaj.com/mac-setup/Homebrew/ Follow the Homebrew setup tutorial.